opendatahub-io-contrib/ai-on-openshift/docs/demos/podman-ai-lab-to-rhoai/podman-ai-lab-to-rhoai.md

     ![Serving runtime list](img/rhoai-llamacpp-runtime.png)

+### Deploy Model
-4. Go to your *podman-ai-lab-rag-project* and select **Models**.
+1. Go to your *podman-ai-lab-rag-project* and select **Models**.
 You should see two model serving type options.
 Click on the **Deploy model** under the Single-model serving platform.

     ![Serving runtime list](img/rhoai_project_model_servers.png)

-5. Fill in the following values and click the **Deploy** button at the bottom of the form.
+2. Fill in the following values and click the **Deploy** button at the bottom of the form.

       - Model name = **mistral7b**
       - Serving runtime = **LlamaCPP**